The Democratic Republic of the Congo and the World Bank

-The World Bank Group is a family of five international organizations, which has continuously given leverage loans and financial assistance to developing nations like the Democratic Republic of the Congo, commonly known as the DRC.
-The country has received assistance from the World Bank in the form of social programs in order to induce and sustain economic development.
-This assistance has been directed toward conflict prevention, investments in education, and addressing environmental degradation.
+The World Bank Group is a family of five international organizations, which has continuously given leverage loans and financial assistance to developing nations, including the Democratic Republic of the Congo, commonly known as the DRC.
+The country has received support from the World Bank through various social and economic development programs aiming at promoting sustainable development, conflict prevention strategies, investment in education, and efforts to address environmental degradation.

 The DRC has an abundance of natural resources, such as minerals, human capital, water and livestock.
-Primarily due to this abundance, the World Bank sees the DRC as a developing nation with high possibility for economic growth, to the benefit of not only the country, but potentially to the entirety of the African continent.
-Over the years, the DRC has made substantial economic progress as demonstrated by their increased security, advancing economy, and introduction to democratic governance.
+Primarily due to this abundance, the World Bank sees the DRC as a developing nation with a high possibility for economic growth, to the benefit of not only the country but potentially the entirety of the African continent.
+Over the years, the DRC has shown signs of economic progress, including efforts to improve security, expand the economy, and initiate democratic governance.
+However, significant challenges such as poverty and conflict remain.
 While the country suffers from an ongoing conflict, the DRC has made considerable efforts to unify their army.

 However, despite its advancing economy, the DRC consistently shows a low Gross National Income (GNI) per capita and Economic Vulnerability Index (EVI) due to internal conflicts that began in the 1990s.
 These conflicts have created many obstacles to economic development, including internal protests, violence stemming from rebel groups, inability to sustain economic growth, political instability, weak governance, and deforestation.

 Projects and Alliances

-The World Bank has an investment portfolio for the Democratic Republic of the Congo that includes 29 active projects totaling US$3.8 billion in association with the International Development Association (IDA), the International Finance Corporation (IFC), and Multilateral Investment Guarantee Agency (MIGA).
+The World Bank has an investment portfolio for the Democratic Republic of the Congo that includes 29 active projects totaling US$3.8 billion in association with the International Development Association (IDA), the International Finance Corporation (IFC), and the Multilateral Investment Guarantee Agency (MIGA).
 The portfolio is divided among various sectors, with 63% allocated for infrastructure, 16% for human development, 15% for development of the private sector and agriculture, and 6% for governance and mining projects.

 The DRC's Country Assistance Strategy (CAS), implemented by the World Bank, aimed to help the country reach Millennium Development Goals (MDGs) and increase growth rates.
 This program came to a halt in 2017 and has been subjected to further review for noncompliance.
 As of 2018, the World Bank is developing a new country partnership framework, where implementation is expected between the years of 2019 and 2021.

-A similar turn of events also occurred between 1992 and 1994 when the World Bank withdrew all aid to the DRC due to corruption.
-It did not resume providing aid until late 2001, almost a decade later.
+Between 1992 and 1994, the World Bank suspended aid to the DRC, citing corruption concerns amid broader socio-political instability in the country.
 In collaboration with the UN, there has been significant progress in demobilizing combatants, raising education, and increasing health.
 Other alliances with UNICEF and USAID have helped in the protection of children's human rights.
 Unfortunately, the DRC still has a score of just 0.37 out of 1 on the World Bank's human capital index scale, which uses key determinants to calculate a child's chance of survival and overall success.